1. Methodology background

 How we analyse and interpret the data

 Labour productivity estimates are calculated as a ratio between a measure of output (GVA) and some measures of labour input (hours worked, workers and jobs).
-The findings are shown in a series of charts for stakeholders within the ONS, and the reasons behind changes in the figures are identified as far as possible.
-The data are then published for use by various external stakeholders, who are welcomed to provide feedback, show us how they use the statistic and provide guidance on where we should focus future work in labour productivity.
+The findings are shown in a series of charts for stakeholders within the Office for National Statistics (ONS), and the reasons behind changes in the figures are identified as far as possible.
+The data are then published for use by various external stakeholders, who are encouraged to provide feedback, show us how they use the statistics and provide guidance on where we should focus future work in labour productivity.

 How we quality assure and validate the data